-Discover the seven essential characteristics of a memoir and what readers expect from this genre.
+Discover the six essential characteristics of a memoir and what readers expect from this genre.

 I spent 2020 writing a memoir about my experiences becoming a dad unexpectedly in my early twenties.
 I wrote a story-driven memoir or parenting book for new dads in a similar situation.

 Writing a memoir was a fun, creative project, which required mining old journal entries, photos, videos, and memories in search of stories.
 I combined these stories with research and insights to write something entertaining and informative for expectant dads.

 As I discovered from a memoir writing coach, a memoir’s characteristics differ somewhat from those of a biography.
 A memoir focuses on a topic and goes deep into a single topic, like parenting or depression, alcoholism, or spending a summer in France.
 An autobiography is a chronology or a complete narrative of someone’s life.
 That said, here are the key characteristics of a memoir.